Leveraging User Roles and Permissions in your Email Workflow

 |Edit brand assignments|

 |Manage brand settings|

 |Edit display condition|

 |Edit message content|

 One of the most powerful features associated with user roles is the ability for some users to lock content that other users cannot edit.
-Users with a Manager role or above can lock entire rows or individual content blocks.
+For more information, see Locking content to prevent unauthorized editing.